 EU Directive 2003/58/EC

 Introduced in 2007, the EU Directive 2003/58/EC concerns emails sent by European Union companies as part of their business operations.

 Previous regulations applying to written correspondence by letter or fax were extended to emails and other forms of electronic communication.
-Therefore, all business emails were mandated to include a legally binding EU email disclaimer on all emails with the following information:
+Therefore, all business emails were mandated to include a legally binding EU email disclaimer with the following information:

-The EU Directive was implemented by the Minister for Enterprise, Trade & Employment on April 1, 2007.
+The EU Directive was implemented by the Irish Minister for Enterprise, Trade & Employment on April 1, 2007.
 A company's email disclaimer has to include: